travis-ci/docs-travis-ci-com/source/content/docs/dev/build_tasks.md

 ### Request

-A Request is what external services, like currently Github, send to Travis.
+A Request is what external services, like currently Github, send to Travis Server.
 It contains the sent payload and has a one-to-one relationship to a Build.

 ### Build